dasunisenanayake25/phoenix-bank/README.md

 # PhoenixBank
 **Zero-Trust Banking Architecture & AI Fraud Engine**

 PhoenixBank is an enterprise-grade, event-driven banking platform designed for modern security and scalability.
-Built as a submission for a **DevOps & Security Competition**, this project demonstrates a highly robust microservices architecture leveraging Apache Kafka, HashiCorp Vault, and Machine Learning.
+Built as a submission for the **Duothon Hackathon**, this project demonstrates a highly robust microservices architecture leveraging Apache Kafka, HashiCorp Vault, and Machine Learning.

 ## Key Features